SushantBhasin/aem-spa-page-model-manager/README.md

 The [technical documentation](https://www.adobe.com/go/aem6_4_docs_spa_en) is already available, but if you are unable to solve your problem or you found a bug you can always [contact us](https://www.adobe.com/go/aem6_4_support_en) and ask for help!

 ## Changelog

+### 0.0.24 - 22 June 2018

+Public release of `cq-spa-page-model-manager`, which provides:

+* support for context path
+* **BREAKING CHANGE** change routing method to support History API by default (hash routing support has been removed)

 ### 0.0.23 - 15 May 2018